DaveOdden/-se-moquer-hotelier/README.md

 # Un Moquer Hotelier

-A mock hotel booking and guest management system built with the MERN stack.
+A hotel booking, guest, and room management system built with React.
 The idea is to continue implementing advanced concepts through out the tech stacks by building a custom content management system.

-This repo is the front-end layer only.
+This repo is the front-end layer only and is not intended to be used by the public.
+This is simply a showcase of front-end architecture, bleeding-edge technologies, and general best practices.

 ![bookings](./docs/ui/Bookings.png)
 [See More UI Screenshots](#ui-screenshots)